Disaster Response Services Training Minds. Mobilizing Technology. Saving Lives. Donate

 • Partnerships with fire agencies, CERT coalitions, and schools

-• Development of AI tools that reinforce — not replace — responders
+• Technology that reinforces — not replaces — human responders

 What we do in the real world

-DRS brings together training, equipment, and technology into one unified ecosystem:
+DRS brings together training, equipment, and innovation into one connected system so that

-• Fire & TECC Division: firefighter rehab, TECC training, defensible space outreach, and future off-road support vehicles.
+• Fire & TECC Division: firefighter rehab, TECC training, defensible space outreach, and future off-road support capability.

-• CERT & Community Preparedness: neighborhood-based CERT training, rural and tribal outreach, and family-level planning.
+• CERT & Community Preparedness: neighborhood-based training, rural and tribal outreach, and family-level readiness.

-• Mobile Classroom / Command Trailer: on-site classroom, incident support, studio mode, and accessible interior environment.
+• Mobile Classroom / Command Trailer: on-site classroom space, incident support, studio use, and accessible learning design.

-• Youth Preparedness & Media: Paws for Life animated series, school programs, and community storytelling.
+• Youth Preparedness & Media: Paws for Life, community storytelling, and educational outreach projects.

 Leadership

-He also leads the design and integration of AI tools, mobile classroom capabilities, and media projects.
+He also leads the design and integration of AI tools, mobile classroom operations, and DRS media projects.

-DRS is supported by its Board of Directors, volunteers, subject-matter experts, and partner agencies
+DRS is further supported by its Board of Directors, volunteers, subject-matter experts, and partner agencies

 across Humboldt County and beyond.